The Radical Gallery

 Art is something to be experienced – Art provokes experiences and feelings and can only occur in human presence.
 The art is never in an object, though an object might be part of the experience.
 Art is about feelings not words or explanations.
 Someone does not need to know the right words in order to have a meaningful art experience.
 Art can only be judged through experience, not by pre-defined criteria or coding systems that encourage recognition rather than experience.

 There is never only one interpretation of an art work – We each bring our own living and cultural experiences to our reception and interpretation of an art work.
-Art cannot occur until it is perceived and the perceiver plays the key role in activating an art work.
+Art cannot be fully developed until it is perceived and the perceiver plays the key role in activating an art work.

 Activating ‘non-art’ into art involves intention – Art is everywhere, at all times, and often in the unexpected.
 The Radical Gallery celebrates the art of the unintended through an intentional process of activation.